Sohou08/Hadoop-Spark/file_format/readme.md

 In addition, column based storage type is very fast and better to compress than row based storage since you're storing similar pieces of data together.
 Generally, text formats types are more compressible than a binary format.
 It could be due to their file size.
 For instance compress XML being a file format which is verbose and might have repeated, is
 more reducible compare to video file.
-There are many kind of compression algorithm which differ according of the ratio of compression, speed, performance, splittable,...
-[For more information about compression](https://github.com/Sohou08/Hadoop-Spark/tree/master/file_format/compression).
+There are many kind of compression algorithm which differ according of the ratio of compression, speed, performance, splittable,... [documentation](https://github.com/Sohou08/Hadoop-Spark/tree/master/file_format/compression).

 * __Streaming and Batch__